Dangrek genocide: October 1979: from the Geneva Conference to a diplomatic solution

 However, after elections changed the government in Thailand, the open border policy was overturned and the Thai border was closed again by new Prime Minister Prem Tinsulanonda in January 1980, citing fear that the Khmer Rouge would infiltrate Thailand that way.
 In fact, out of all the refugee camps, five of them, including Site 8, were dominated by the Khmer Rouge.
-The Thai government created a new word, "evacuees", in order to signify that the refugees would only be welcomed temporarily and that they had to be relocated elsewhere as soon as possible.
+The Thai government created a new word, evacuees, in order to signify that the refugees would only be welcomed temporarily and that they had to be relocated elsewhere as soon as possible.

 Aftermath

-Nurturing the Anti-Siamese feeling of the Khmer
+Nurturing the Anti-Siamese sentiment of the Khmer

-Because tens of thousand of Khmers had been forced by famine to find refuge in Thailand, the violent response by the Thai authorities left a stain and the trauma caused on the modern conscience.
-More specifically, this inhumane treatment of Khmer refugees has fuelled the Anti-Siamese feeling in Cambodia.
-Anti-Thai riots of 2003 in Cambodia were filled with the painful memory of the violence inflicted on the refugees in Dangrek mountains.
-The Dangrek events fuelled not only anti-Siamese feelings but also anti-Vietnamese as the Khmer Rouge used the atrocities in Dongrek as a platform for lobbying against the Vietnamese occupation.
+Because tens of thousands of Khmers had been forced by famine to find refuge in Thailand, the violent response by the Thai authorities left a mark on the modern conscience.
+More specifically, the inhumane treatment of Khmer refugees has fuelled anti-Siamese sentiment in Cambodia.
+The anti-Thai riots of 2003 in Cambodia were filled with the memory of the violence inflicted on the refugees in Dangrek mountains.
+The Dangrek events fuelled not only anti-Siamese sentiment but also anti-Vietnamese as the Khmer Rouge used the atrocities in Dongrek as a platform for lobbying against the Vietnamese occupation.

 Thai-Cambodian border dispute

-The Dangrek incident was one of the tragic moments in a series of violent events along the Thai-Cambodian border.
-Without going back to the battle of Siemreap and the fall of Angkor in 1432, it appears that the long-running border dispute between Cambodian and Thailand fuelled the dramatic deportation of thousand of refugees to Dangrek.
-While the Thai authorities claimed that it was the safest point to drop the Khmer refugees at, it may well have been a symbolic retaliation after the 1964 decision of the International Court of Justice which awarded the control of the Preah Vihear temple to Cambodia.
-According to the 1904 treaty which ended the Franco-Siamese War, the border in this area of the Dangrek mountain range followed the watershed.
-After these events, the Dangrek border is know stained with the memory of bloodshed.
+The Dangrek incident was one moment in a series of violent events along the Thai-Cambodian border.
+Without going back to the battle of Siemreap and the fall of Angkor in 1432, it appears that the long-running border dispute between Cambodian and Thailand fuelled the deportation of thousands of refugees to Dangrek.
+While the Thai authorities claimed that it was the safest point to drop the Khmer refugees at, it may well have been symbolic retaliation after the International Court of Justice's 1964 decision which awarded the control of the 11-century Hindu temple Preah Vihear to Cambodia.
+According to the 1904 treaty which followed the 1893 Franco-Siamese crisis, the border in this area of the Dangrek mountain range followed the watershed.